Huangdi Sijing: "Legalism" comparison

-Yates does consider there to be "very close correspondences" between the Han Feizi and Sijing, and some passages are similar to his predecessors, Shen Buhai and Shen Dao.
-However, the work does not reference secondary concepts prominently associated with them from the Han Feizi, namely Shi circumstantial authority for Shen Dao, and Shu administrative technique, as evolving from Shen Buhai.
-It does have a similar administrative ideas to Shen Buhai, but with a stronger metaphysical foundation.
+Yates considered there to be "very close correspondences" between the Han Feizi and Sijing, with some passages similar to his predecessors, Shen Buhai and Shen Dao.
+It does not however directly use or reference concepts prominently associated with them in the Han Feizi, namely Shi circumstantial authority for Shen Dao, or Shu administrative technique, as evolving from Shen Buhai.
+Yates considered their absence "remarkable", strongly questioning it as a primarily "Legalist" text, and rejecting it as post-Qin dynasty text.
+It does have some similar administrative ideas to Shen Buhai, but with a stronger metaphysical foundation.